jolynch/website/content/posts/semver_must_evolve.md

 ---
-title: "Semver Must Evolve"
+title: "SemVer Must Evolve"
 date: 2019-09-01T12:57:26-07:00
 draft: true
 ---

-In the past ten years or so [Semantic Versioning](https://semver.org) a.k.a "semver" has become extremely popular in the software development world.
+In the past ten years or so [Semantic Versioning](https://semver.org) a.k.a "SemVer" has become extremely popular in the software development world.
 The idea is that packages and libraries can convey information to users about how the application programming interface (API) of that library/package/service is evolving just using the version number.
 This information is conveyed through